Veracruz: Ecosystems

-Various types of forest cover the state, but evergreen tropical forest dominate.
 The state's ecology is of great importance for many plant and animal species.
-It is a center of plant endemism and has two separate endemic bird areas.
+It is a center of plant endemism and also has two separate endemic bird areas.

+Various types of forest cover the state, dominated by evergreen tropical forest.
 The northern part of the state and higher mountain areas are convergence zones between lowland evergreen tropical forests and more temperate flora and fauna.
-It is also the northernmost occurrence of subhumid tropical forest in Mexico, although little of this remains, mostly on steep slopes.
+It is also the northernmost location of subhumid tropical forest in Mexico, although little of it remains, and mostly on steep slopes.
 The tropical forests of the Veracruz moist forests ecoregion are situated in the northeastern coastal plain and extend into southern Tamaulipas state, on the east side of the Sierra Madre Oriental.
 The soils here are volcanic and shallow, but with rich organic matter.
-Species that predominate include Mayan breadnut (Brosimum alicastrum), sapodilla (Manilkara zapota), rosadillo (Celtis monoica), Bursera simaruba, Dendropanax arboreus, and Sideroxylon capiri.
-This ecoregion extends into the central part of the state, with vegetation changing to include mahogany (Swietenia macrophylla), sapodilla (Manilkara zapota), Bernoullia flammea, and Astronium graveolens.
+Predominant species include Mayan breadnut (Brosimum alicastrum); sapodilla (Manilkara zapota); rosadillo (Celtis monoica); gumbo-limbo (Bursera simaruba); white gumbo-limbo (Dendropanax arboreus); and tempisque (Sideroxylon capiri).
+This ecoregion extends into the central part of the state, with vegetation changing to include mahogany (Swietenia macrophylla); sapodilla (Manilkara zapota); red poinsettia tree (Bernoullia flammea); and glassywood (Astronium graveolens).
 In the central part of the state, the Veracruz dry forests extend from the Sierra to the coast, south of the Sierra de Chiconquiaco.
-The Petén–Veracruz moist forests occupy the southern part of the state, and extend eastwards through neighboring Chiapas and Tabasco states into Guatemala.
+The Petén–Veracruz moist forests occupy the southern part of the state, extending eastward through neighboring Chiapas and Tabasco states into Guatemala.

-Veracruz has been described as having one of the richest varieties of wildlife in the western hemisphere.
-There is an especially diverse array of endemic insects like the conspicuous Arsenura armida.
-As well as insects, the state is known for its many arachnids, and features over 25 species of tarantula (Theraphosidae), of which many are endemic.
-The state is part of Birdlife International's Endemic Bird Area (EBA) project due to the number of endemic birds here.
-Some of these include green-cheeked amazon (Amazona viridigenalis), Tamaulipas crow (Corvus imparatus), Altamira yellowthroat (Geothlypis flavovelata) and crimson-collared grosbeak (Rhodothraupis celaeno).
-Despite much of the deterioration of the forest areas, it is still an important stopover for migratory birds as well.
-Many endangered mammal species can be found here including two endemic rodents (Peromyscus ochraventer and Neotoma angustapalata), the jaguar (Panthera onca), ocelot (Leopardus pardalis), jaguarundi (Herpailurus yaguarondi) and white-nosed coati (Nasua narica).
+Veracruz is described as one of the richest varieties of wildlife in the Western Hemisphere.
+There is a diverse array of endemic insects like the giant silkworm moth (Arsenura armida).
+The state is also known for its many arachnids, including over 25 species of tarantula (Theraphosidae), of which many are endemic.

+The state is part of Birdlife International's Endemic Bird Area (EBA) project, including the green-cheeked amazon (Amazona viridigenalis); the Tamaulipas crow (Corvus imparatus); the Altamira yellowthroat (Geothlypis flavovelata); and the crimson-collared grosbeak (Rhodothraupis celaeno).
+Despite much deterioration of the forest areas, Veracruz is still an important stopover for migratory birds.

+Wildlife species includes 102 mammal, 49 amphibian, 109 reptilian, 561 bird, and more.
+Species in danger of extinction include the jaguar, the spider monkey, and the anteater.
+Many endangered mammal species can be found here, including two endemic rodents (Peromyscus ochraventer and Neotoma angustapalata); the jaguar (Panthera onca); the ocelot (Leopardus pardalis); the jaguarundi (Herpailurus yaguarondi); and the white-nosed coati (Nasua narica).
 The endangered Baird's tapir may occasionally be spotted in the state's southern jungle regions, such as Biósfera Los Tuxtlas.
-This region is also the northernmost extent of the primate Alouatta palliata, or mantled howler.
+This region is also the northernmost extent of the primate mantled howler (Alouatta palliata).